lilydoar/sequoia/README.md

 - I think I want an interface where I can accumulate upload commands before the creation of a copy pass.
 Then have a function which creates a copy pass, applies all the commands, and then ends the copy pass

-# Sequioa notes

-Sequioa will have Types of Buckets.
-Buckets are just various types of Buffers.
-Sequioa defines a fixed set of transition types between Bucket types

-Example Games

-1. move units around a map to construct buildings
-1. rhythm game